uhqd/PLANCHECK/README.md

-# PLANCHECK
+# PlanCheck_IUCT
-A Varian Eclipse script to help the Physics check of treatment plan
+Script for Varian Eclipse v15.6 to check plans

+Work in progress (inspired from the brazilian workshop at Fortaleza, Brazil https://github.com/joecastelo/JuneWorkShopCBFM22)

+Recommanded .NET version > 6.2